touwolf/kasije/README.md

 **Java based framework**

 Kasije is a Java based framework for the web.
-Its implementations relies in other pure Java components and libraries, providing great multipleatform support.
+Its implementations relies in other pure Java components and libraries, providing great multi-platform support.

 [Bridje]: <https://github.com/bridje/bridje-framework>